Does font size impact SEO?

 If you want to increase the size of your entire site, you can do that by adjusting the font size on the root or body, and everything else will be adjusted.

-Font size is not only good for SEO but also for your readers too, and taking one out of the equation is not recommend.
 So, keep that in mind when choosing the right font sizes for your site.
-And considering now Google uses a mobile-first index to index web content today; there is a need to make sure your text can be read comfortably on mobile devices.
+And considering now Google uses a mobile-first index to index web content today; you need to make sure your text can be read comfortably on mobile devices.

 If too small, your readers will be forced to pinch and zoom to read.
 If too large, they will be forced to scroll a lot to complete reading.
 For that reason, it is good to stick to the right font sizes for the best user experience across all devices.